Accountability at UN Women

 The following policies provide a cohesive framework aimed at creating and maintaining a harmonious working environment, ensuring that staff members do not engage in any wrongdoing, that all allegations of wrongdoing are reported promptly and investigated, that appropriate action is taken to achieve accountability, and that all personnel are protected from retaliation for reporting misconduct or cooperating with an investigation.

-- UN Women policy on workplace harassment and abuse of authority,
+- UN Women harassment, sexual harassment, discrimination, and abuse of authority policy

-- UN Women legal framework for addressing non-compliance with UN standards of conduct, and
+- UN Women legal framework for addressing non-compliance with UN standards of conduct

 In addition, the UN Women anti-fraud policy framework outlines UN Women’s current approach to the prevention, detection, and response to incidents of fraud.
 The anti-fraud policy framework compiles existing provisions set out in UN Women regulations, rules, policies, and procedures.